liuchangloveslife/100-days-of-code/r1-log.md

 Array.indexOf(elem): examine whether elem exist in the array, if exists, return the index of the item, if not, return -1

 iterate array: for loop

+### Day 26: 2019-7-22

+2 hrs 9 mins, 16 exercises on FCC.

+multiple-level array need tidy order to show relationship of layers

+objects are collections of key-value pairs/pieces of data mapped to unique identifiers we call properties or keys

+using bracket notation returns whether is not `undefined` or object.hasOwnProperty(elem) to examine whether has the elem

+`delete` remove the property from object, `delete foods.oranges;`

+`for...in`: iterate all properties in object, `for(let user in users){if(users[user]['online']==true){counter++;}};`

+`Object.keys(obj)`: returns an array containing all keys of properties in object, don’t have speceifed order

+ computer algorithm: sequence of steps to achieve a particular outcome; break problem down in many chunks, then solve each chunk one by one.

+**whole code will be finded in xmind notes.**

+convert Celsius to Fahrenheit: `let fahrenheit = celsius*9/5 + 32`;

+Reverse a String: 1)splite the string to an array.2)reverse the array.3)join the array together, `str.split('').reverse().join('');`

+Factorialize a Number: 1)create container to contain result.2)iterate counter to get numbers.3)multiply them together and returns.

+Find Longest Word in a string: 1)splite the string to words array.2)iterate array and get a new array to hold all length of each word in words-array.3)get the max in words-lens-array, return the value.

+Confirm the Ending: 1)get the length of target.2)use str.substring() to get the ending part of str.3)examine whether equals

+Repeat a String Repeat a String: 1)use for loop to get the array containing several strings.2)use array.join(...) to concanate them together